djanix/djanix/README.md

 ## Director Of Engineering at Zinnia | Software Engineer | Team Lead

-I am a full stack software developer based in Montreal, Canada.
-I am a big fan of everything programming related, from functional programming to web design and performance optimization.
-What I love about web development is that everything is in constant evolution.
-There's always something new to try and different ways to become a better developer.
+I am a full-stack software developer based in Montreal, Canada with over 13 years of professional experience focused on delivering business value by aligning engineering and product vision.
+I focus on non-functional requirements, system observability, and best practices within the engineering team to increase delivery velocity.
+Through the years, I acquired experience driving the architecture direction while allowing the team and product to scale from a startup mindset into a well-established company.

+If you’re looking into an individual contributor to be hands on the project or someone leading a team and focusing on high level strategic initiatives, feel free to reach out!

 * 🌍 I'm based in Montreal, Canada
 * 🖥️ See my portfolio at [janicbeauchemin.com](http://janicbeauchemin.com)